joshgerdes/jekyll-uno/azure-nat-gateway.md

 **To create a NAT Gateway using Azure Bicep.**

-Just a quick Bicep snippet I created:
+Just a quick Bicep snippet I created to create the NAT Gateway resource:

 It can be deployed by opening PowerShell _(after_ [_Bicep is installed_](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#windows "Install Bicep tools") _using the PowerShell method)_ and logging into your Azure and running the following _(replace RGNAME with the name of the Resource Group you will be deploying it to)_:

-_When you are actually readyy to deploy, remove the -Whatif at the end._
+_When you are actually ready to deploy, remove the -Whatif at the end.
+Then you can go into the resource and add the Public IP/prefix._

     New-AzResourceGroupDeployment -Name NatGwDeployment -ResourceGroupName RGNAME -TemplateFile .\Create_NATGateway.bicep -whatif